RIDGELY'S DELIGHT ASSOCIATION

 Robert's Rules of Order, Revised shall be the parliamentary authority for all of procedure not specifically covered by the By-Laws or the Charter of the Association.

-The By-Laws may be amended by a two-thirds vote of the members present and in good standing at any meeting of the Association, provided that a copy of the proposed amendments have been submitted to the Secretary at least ten (10) days prior to the meeting.
-The Secretary shall publish proposed amendments in the community newsletter or similar publication prior to the meeting.
+The By-Laws may be amended by a three quarters vote of members in attendance provided that a copy of the proposed amendments have been submitted to the Secretary at least sixty (60) days prior to the meeting.
+The Secretary shall publish proposed amendments in the community newsletter or similar publication no less than thirty one (31) days prior to the meeting.
+Adopted by the membership on 11/01/2023

 AMENDMENTS TO THE BY-LAWS